-With a strong background in horticulture and business management, a dedication to superior client service and a devotion to detail, Burt has been instrumental in leading The LaurelRock Company to its premier position in the field of Landscape Design/Build and Property Maintenance.
-With a talent for hiring and developing great people, Burt has grown the company to more than 38 team members across a range of landscape disciplines.
+With a strong background in horticulture and business management, a dedication to superior client service, and a devotion to detail, Burt has been instrumental in leading The LaurelRock Company to its prominent position in the field of Landscape Design/Build and Property Maintenance over the past 20 years.
+With a talent for hiring and developing great people, Burt has grown the company to more than 48 team members across a range of landscape disciplines.

 Prior to founding The LaurelRock Company with his father in 1993, Burt developed an expertise in plant fundamentals at a prominent Connecticut nursery.
 He earned his Bachelor’s degree in Horticulture at the University of Connecticut’s prestigious College of Natural Resources.
-He also holds a Certified Landscape Professional accreditation from the Professional Landcare Network (PLANET) and has completed professional certificate courses at Rutgers University and the University of Connecticut in the areas of arboriculture, estimating, irrigation installation and pruning.
-Burt is an active member of PLANET’s Awards and Design/Build Specialty Group committees, a licensed State of Connecticut Custom Grounds Supervisor and an Accredited Connecticut Nurseryman.
-He recently attained the designation of LEED AP (Leadership in Energy and Environment Design, Accredited Professional) from the United States Green Building Council and is a member of PLANET’s elite Trailblazer mentor group, a team of dedicated professionals nominated by their peers for making significant and long-term contributions to the green industry.
-A Connecticut native, Burt, his wife Tammy and their three children reside in Newtown.
+He earned accreditation as a Landscape Industry Certified Manager from the Professional Landcare Network (PLANET) and has completed professional certificate courses at Rutgers University and the University of Connecticut in the areas of arboriculture, estimating, irrigation installation and pruning.
+Burt is an active member of PLANET’s Safety and Risk Management, Budget and Finance, and Design/Build Specialty Group committees, a licensed State of Connecticut Custom Grounds Supervisor and an Accredited Connecticut Nurseryman.
+He attained the designation of LEED AP (Leadership in Energy and Environment Design, Accredited Professional) from the United States Green Building Council and is a member of PLANET’s elite Trailblazer mentor group, a team of dedicated professionals nominated by their peers for making significant and long-term contributions to the green industry.
+A Connecticut native, Burt and his family live in Newtown.

 Dickson DeMarche, FASLA